NelisW/myOpenHab/docs/081-mqttwarn.md

 ##mqttwarn ini file

+The ini file sets up mqttwarn to define the appropriate actions on mqtt events.

 The following `mqttwarn.ini` file reports all MQTT messages on the `test\+` topic to
 1. the mqttwarn log file
 2. a message file located at `/tmp/mqtt.log`